-- 1.200.6.A.
+1.200.6.A.
 If any payer fails to submit required data to the APCD in a timely basis, or fails to correct submissions rejected because of errors, the administrator shall provide written notice to the payer.
 The administrator may grant an extension of time for just cause.
 If the payer fails to provide the required information within thirty days following receipt of said written notice, the administrator shall provide the payer with notice of the failure to report and will notify the director of the payer's failure to report.
-The director shall assess a penalty of up to \$100 per day per issue for the first thirty days that a payer fails to provide the required data to the APCD and \$1,000 for each day thereafter.
-In determining whether to impose a penalty, the director may consider mitigating factors such as the size and sophistication of a payer, the reasons for the failure to report and the detrimental impact upon the public purpose served by the APCD. - 1.200.6.B The penalties specified in Section 1.200.6.A shall not apply to a private health care payer that is subject to the provisions of ERISA, since those payers are not required under this rule to submit claims data to the APCD.
+The director shall assess a penalty of up to \$1,000 per week for each week that a payer fails to provide the required data to the APCD up to a maximum penalty of \$50,000.
+In determining whether to impose a penalty, the director may consider mitigating factors such as the size and sophistication of a payer, the reasons for the failure to report and the detrimental impact upon the public purpose served by the APCD.